microsoft/vscode-cmake-tools/docs/cmake-presets.md

 # Configure and build with CMake Presets in VS Code

-CMake supports two files, `CMakePresets.json` and `CMakeUserPresets.json`, that allow users to specify common configure, build, and test options and share them with others.
+CMake supports two files, `CMakePresets.json` and `CMakeUserPresets.json`, that allow users to specify common configure, build, and test options and share them with others. `CMakePresets.json` integration is available in cmake-tools version 1.7 and later.

 `CMakePresets.json` and `CMakeUserPresets.json` can be used to drive CMake in Visual Studio and Visual Studio Code, in a Continuous Integration (CI) pipeline, and from the command line. `CMakePresets.json` is intended to save project-wide builds, and `CMakeUserPresets.json` is intended for developers to save their own local builds.